Maximum Number of Players and details for each age group

 All players and officials agree to be bound by the FFA Code of Conduct for the duration of the tournament.

-In the event of a player/team official receiving a red card in a match, the player must leave the field of play and leave the area under the guidance of the referee.
-The player/team official will receive an automatic one (1) match suspension.
-The incident will be presented to the Devonport Junior Soccer committee and player/team official will be notified if any additional suspension will be imposed depending on the severity of the incident.2
+In the event of a player/team official receiving a straight red card in a match the player/team official must leave the field of play and leave the area under the guidance of the referee.
+The player is suspended for the remainder of game.

-Where a player accumulates three (3) yellow cards or a team official accumulates (2) yellow cards during the tournament the player/team official will receive an automatic one (1) match suspension that must be served in the team’s next scheduled match.
+Where a player accumulates three (3) yellow cards or a team official accumulates two (2) yellow cards during the tournament the player/team official will receive an automatic one (1) match suspension that must be served in the team’s next scheduled match.
 The yellow card tally reverts to nil once this suspension has been served.

 Presentations